Green-Software-Foundation/if-docs/docs/major-concepts/time.md

 # Synchronizing time series'

 The time series for each component is defined by its inputs array.
-However, a manifest file can contain many separate components, each with their own time series.
-There is no guarantee that an individual time series is continuous, or that all the components in a manifest file have the same start time, end time and resolution.
+However, an IMP file can contain many separate components, each with their own time series.
+There is no guarantee that an individual time series is continuous, or that all the components in an IMP file have the same start time, end time and resolution.
 This makes it difficult to aggregate, visualize or do like-for-like comparisons between components.

 To solve this problem, we provide a built-in `time-sync` feature that synchronizes the time series' across all the components in a tree.
 The time-sync feature takes a global start time, end time and interval, then forces every individual time series to conform to this configuration.